biomedbigdata/bicon_tutorial/README.md

 8. Open notebook_ht and make sure that you are connected to `bicon_env`, alternatively go to `Kernel` > `Change kernel` > `bicon_env`

 ## Running on your own data

-1. Performe steps 1-5 from the previous section if you havn't done that yet.
+1. Do the steps 1-6 if you haven't done that yet
-2. Prepare your data:
+2. Prepare your input data
-### Gene expression

-Gene expression is accepted in the following format:
+Gene expression data is accepted in the following format:
 - genes as rows.
 - patients as columns.
 - first column - genes IDs (can be any IDs).